|Date||Time||League||Season||Attendance||Man of the Match|

 His stunning curling effort from 20 yards gave Dover goalkeeper Mitch Walker no chance.

-But they were soon back on level terms after Taylor fumbled Thomas’ shot, the ball went through his legs and creeped over the line.
+But they were soon back on level terms after Taylor fumbled Thomas’ shot, the ball went through his legs and crept over the line.

 Miller doubled the advantage after he fired past Taylor after being sent clear by Ross Lafayette’s clever flick.